2020–21 OHL season: Postponement and cancellation

 The regular season was originally planned to begin in September 2020 and end in March 2021 as each of the 20 teams would play 68 games, followed by 16 teams playing in the post-season.
 On August 5, 2020, the OHL announced that the start of the regular season was moved to December 1, 2020, and would end on April 29, 2021.
 Each team was to play a condensed 64 game schedule, followed by a playoff format in which 16, eight from each conference, would participate in.

 On October 29, the league announced an updated timeline for the season, moving the opening date of the regular season to February 4, 2021.
 The regular season would end on May 8, 2021, as the clubs would play a 40 game schedule against opponents in their geographic region.
 The post-season would consist of eight teams playing three rounds to determine the J. Ross Robertson Cup champion.

 Due to Ontario's provincewide shutdown in December 2020, which ordered the closure of all sports and recreation facilities with limited exceptions for "high-performance athletes and specified professional leagues", the OHL delayed the season indefinitely on December 23, 2020, and stated that they would work with health officials in order to determine potential start dates in 2021.
 While it had discussed the use of hub cities as used in portions of the WHL and QMJHL seasons, the OHL had not yet announced any plans for a return to play while still committed to a 2020–21 season.

 In April 2021, Ontario implemented a second provincewide shutdown and stay-at-home order due to widespread infections involving variants of concern.
 The OHL was intended to host the 2021 Memorial Cup, but no host city was ever announced.
 On April 13, 2021, the Memorial Cup was cancelled for the second season in a row due to logistical issues associated with the pandemic.
-On April 20, 2021, the OHL announced that due to continued public health orders and the need to provide certainty to players and staff, the 2020–21 season has been cancelled and will not be played.
+On April 20, 2021, the OHL announced that due to continued public health orders and the need to provide certainty to players and staff, the 2020–21 season has been cancelled and would not be played.